Picatout/bp-chipcon/readme(en).md

 ![gamepad constants](gamepad-constant.png)

 For the game to be accessible through the games list another step is required that consist in editing the **games.c** file.
-Looking at this file it is quite obvious how to had the new game information to it.
+Looking at this file it is quite obvious how to add the new game information to it.

 ![games.c file](games.png)